Flutterwave/Ruby-v2/README.md

 ### `.fetch`

 This function is called to fetch a single transfer.
-It takes in transfer refernce as its argument.
+It takes in transfer reference as its argument.

 #### Sample `fetch` call: